kvassAI/slate/source/includes/_providers.md

 ]
 ```

-Retrieves a list of all providers.
+Retrieves a list of all Providers.

 Arguments | Type | Description
 --------- | ---- | ------